transentis/bptk_py/README.md

 ### Setup a virtual environment

-Virtual environemnts install a local copy of your Python distribution that stores all packages required and does not interfere with your system's packages.
+A virtual environment is a local copy of your Python distribution that stores all packages required and does not interfere with your system's packages.

 Following steps are required to set up the venv and and install BPTK_Py into it: